Skip to main contentSkip to data table

 Overrides & FX.
 Protocol-level redemption prices override market data for wrapper assets.
 Chainlink refreshes supported FX and commodity reference rates, and the dated secondary FX mirror can temporarily carry the wider fiat reference stack when Frankfurter is unavailable, with ExchangeRate-API as a tertiary daily fallback if both primary FX paths are down.
 If those live FX fetches still fail but the last published daily references remain within cadence, Pharos carries those dated references forward as a healthy refresh.
 Even cached-fallback FX runs keep probing the independent OXR, Chainlink, and metals paths, so a recovered intraday subset can promote the lane back to live without waiting for the full Frankfurter stack.

 Freshness tracking.
 The live payload distinguishes true upstream observation timestamps from locally stamped fetch-time freshness via priceObservedAtMode, so a hard single-source print only becomes depeg-authoritative when its freshness is source-native rather than inferred from local collection time.
 The source registry now also records each provider's freshness kind, maximum trusted age, and whether it truly supports upstream timestamps.
+CoinGecko simple-price rows use upstream last_updated_atwhen it is present and are rejected when that upstream timestamp is outside the trusted freshness window.
+Bitstamp, Coinbase, and Curve on-chain reads now publish upstream-observed freshness provenance rather than stamping rows at local fetch time, and the crvUSDCurve oracle feed enforces a 5-minute on-chain staleness guard using the aggregator block timestamp and records against its own dedicated circuit breaker.
+Replay cache now enforces each source's native max trusted age alongside the composite 6-hour cap.

 Native-peg corroboration.
 For supported non-USD fiat assets with a reliable native-market quote, the pipeline now derives a fresh native quote × FX reference USD mark during post-enrichment.
 That lane can correct materially divergent weak or mixed-source live USD publications, fill a missing live price for supported assets, and still veto or resolve downstream depeg mutations when the direct native pair disagrees with a derived USD price / FX reference move.
 It remains a fresh validation lane rather than a replay-safe primary consensus voice, so it does not become cached continuity on later runs.